SimCmngs/PasswordManager-Implementation/README.md

 # Introduction

-When I met with the client, they expressed a constant frustration of <ins>having to remember multiple passwords</ins> for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>
+The client expressed a constant frustration of <ins>having to remember multiple passwords</ins> for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>

 They had locked themselves out of their account multiple times, due to <ins>mis-entering their password</ins>.

-The client was also concerned about the <ins>security risks</ins> of leaving <ins>password hints on note files</ins> across different devices, including their smartphones and laptop.
+They were also concerned about the <ins>security risks</ins> of leaving <ins>password hints on note files</ins> across different devices, including their smartphones and laptop.

 ### 👤 Client Background:
 - The client is an elderly person with limited technical experience, running an independent paralegal business.